hellenike/textbook/docs/topics/module1/aorist/index.md

 ### The indicative mood and narrating events in the past

-As already described above, finite verbs have five properties: person, number, tense, mood, and voice.
+As already described above, finite verbs have five properties: tense, voice, moode, person, and number.

 The indicative is one of the four moods of the ancient Greek verb.
 It is the mode of verb used for narrating factual events, and for that reason is frequently seen in most texts.